MarkMGill/Gill-Site/README.md

 # Gill-Site
-A fully responsive landing page intro to me to create a clean, simple landing page introducing myself, what I do, and a section displaying my portfolio projects.
+A fully responsive landing page introduction with a section displaying my portfolio projects, and contact information.

 # Technologies Used